marcrow/redview/README.md

 # redview
 View markdown file tree in a fancy web interface.
 Two display mode github like and markmap to have an overview of your files.

 ## Features
 - Create summary at the top of each md file.
 - Create md summary file in each directory to link md files together.
 - Node JS web server to preview md like in github or you can also add your own style.
-- Search feature on the web server to find specific content in md note.
+- Search feature with search filter on the web server to find specific content in md note.
 - Node JS web server to preview md as a mindmap with markmap.
 - No internet connexion required
+- Format web md preview, markmap, md for obsidian (optimized for graph visualization)

++ Configuraiton via yaml and .env file 😊

 ## When use Redview
 1. Preview knowledge notes